redwin21/trad-vs-sport/README.md

     <td><img src='analysis/images/route_difficulty.png' align='center' style='width: 800px;'></td>
 </p>

-We can get an idea of what type of climbing people favor based on the relationship between the routes *"stars"*, on a 0-5 scale, and the number of people who have made those votes, differentiated by type of climbing.
+We can get an idea of what type of climbing people favor based on the relationship between the route's *"stars"*, on a 0-5 scale, and the number of people who have made those votes, differentiated by type of climbing.
 It seems like, while more people have climbed sport in this dataset, they tend to rate trad routes higher.
 It also makes sense that the lower a route is rated, the less people would want to go climb it, meaning it would have less votes.

 <p align='middle'>
     <td><img src='analysis/images/route_stars.png' align='center' style='width: 500px;'></td>